-1997; Santelli & Beilenson, 1992).
-Many of these theories either emphasize biology/genetics, where typical adolescent development through puberty (and various hormone changes) drives the interest in sexual behavior (W. B. Miller et al., 1999; Udry, 1979), or social/environmental processes, such as Social Learning (DiBlasio & Benda, 1990; Hogben & Byrne, 1998), where social norms alter the likelihood of early sexual behavior; or Social Control theory (Hirschi, 2002), where societal convention reduces the likelihood that individuals will act on their naturally deviant behavior.
+1997; Santelli & Beilenson, 1992; also cite D’Onofrio & Lahey’s JMF paper reviewing the pervious decade of research, 2010 or 2011).
+Many of these theories emphasize biology/genetics, where adolescent pubertal development (and associated hormone changes) drives onset of sexual behavior (W. B. Miller et al., 1999; Udry, 1979; Udry has several other more recent and quite famous papers on the link of hormones to adolescent sexual behavior that we should cite, including his PAA presidential address published in Demography) Other theoretical frameworks use social/environmental processes to explain developing sexual involvement in adolescence, such as Social Learning (DiBlasio & Benda, 1990; Hogben & Byrne, 1998), where social norms affect the likelihood of early sexual behavior; or Social Control theory (Hirschi, 2002), where societal and cultural influences reduce the likelihood that individuals will act on their natural tendency toward sexual involvement.

-Under these environmentally centric theories the underlying biology is either ignored or actively resisted (in the case of Social Control theory, while under many of the genetic centric theories, the environmental components are ignored.
+Under these environmental theories the underlying biology is either ignored or actively resisted (e.g.,f Social Control theory, while under many of the biololgical/genetictheories, the environmental components are often ignored.

-Recently, there have been numerous articles advocating integrative models (See Harden, Mendle, Hill, Turkheimer, & Emery, 2008 and Harden, 2014).
+However, numerous articles have also advocated integrative models (See Udry, 19?? – Demography paper, “What Biology do Sociologists Need to Know?”; Harden, Mendle, Hill, Turkheimer, & Emery, 2008; Harden, 2014).
 The integrative Biopsychosocial Model acknowledges both genetic and environmental contributions to human behavior (Engel, 1977; Petersen, 1987; Rodgers, Rowe, & Buster, 1999).
 Indeed, biology, psychology, and society jointly inﬂuence adolescents’ decisions to engage in sexual intercourse (Meschke, Zweig, Barber, & Eccles, 2000; Zimmer-Gembeck & Helfand, 2008).
-Even though this paper focuses on a single predictor – intelligence, we are doing so within the broader context.

-Intelligence as the Cause
+Intelligence as Cause

-We’ve previously mentioned that the short-term risks of early AFI are overwhelming negative, whereas the rewards for delay are equally positive.
-These consequences extend into adulthood – early AFI is associated with adult delinquency (Harden et al., 2008), anti-social behavior, and substance abuse (Boislard & Poulin,
+The short-term risks of early AFI are primarily negative, whereas the rewards for delay are primarily positive.
+These consequences are suggested to extend into adulthood – early AFI has been related to adult delinquency (Harden et al., 2008), anti-social behavior, and substance abuse (Boislard & Poulin,

-2011), while those who delayed had higher household incomes in adulthood (Harden,
+2011), whereas those with delayed AFI have higher household incomes in adulthood (Harden,

 2012).
-It is intuitively appealing to believe that intelligent individuals are more likely to observe this high risk, low reward trade oﬀ, and act upon such observations by delaying intercourse.
+It is intuitively appealing to believe that intelligent individuals are more likely to observe this potential risk-reward trade oﬀ, and through volition act upon such observations by delaying first intercourse.
 Accordingly, intelligent individuals perceive the consequences of early AFI

-to have career–shattering outcomes (Halpern et al., 2000; Harden & Mendle, 2011).
+to negatively influence their careers (Halpern et al., 2000; Harden & Mendle, 2011).

-Indeed, the literature is consistent with this theory.
+Indeed, most of the literature has contributed to this belief, that intelligence is causally connected to AFI.
 Those with higher educational goals delay their ﬁrst intercourse (Boislard & Poulin, 2011; Schvaneveldt, Miller, Berry,

-& Lee, 2001), while those who had previously reported higher goals, but engaged in early sexual intercourse reduced their goals (Schvaneveldt et al., 2001).
+& Lee, 2001), whereas those who engaged in early sexual intercourse reduced their educational goals compared to earlier higher goals (Schvaneveldt et al., 2001).
 Beyond academic goals, those with a greater aﬃnity for risk and those who perceive beneﬁts from teen-pregnancy are more likely to engage in risky sexual activities (Raﬀaelli &

 Crockett, 2003).
 A greater understanding of the risks associated with sexual intercourse, such as HIV transmission, is also associated with delayed AFI (C. Mathews et al., 2009).